Researching the politics of development

-Dr Tom Goodfellow is Lecturer at the Department of Urban Studies and Planning at the University of Sheffield.
+Dr Tom Goodfellow is Senior Lecturer at the Department of Urban Studies and Planning at the University of Sheffield.
 Prior to Sheffield, he taught International Development at the London School of Economics and Political Science, where he also completed his PhD and was an Associate of the Crisis States Research Centre.

 He has acted as an advisor to Oxfam on urban development issues and provided policy analysis for a range of international organisations and government authorities in Africa, and is currently beginning a new two-year ESRC-funded project on how China is helping to re-shape urban development in Africa.

 Tom is a researcher with ESID on our political economy determinants of economic growth programme, focusing primarily on Rwanda.

 Tom’s research focusses on the political economy of urban development in Africa, particularly Rwanda, Uganda and Ethiopia.
 His current and recent research activity is focused on three main areas: i) the political economy of urban land and property, with particular attention to taxation, property development and the construction sector; ii) the politics of the urban informal economy (particularly informal transport) and how this relates to broader state-society relations; and iii) patterns of urban political mobilisation, conflict and resistance, and the effects of how governments engage with and respond to these.

 Behuria, P. and Goodfellow, T. (2016).
 ‘The political settlement and ‘deals environment’ in Rwanda: Unpacking two decades of economic growth‘.
 ESID Working Paper No. 57.
 Manchester.